-Dr. Gin Love Thompson is a poet, author, spoken word artist, nationally recognized psychotherapist, relationship and communications specialist, and social justice educator/activist.
-Gin is a highly sought after expert in her fields having been featured on The TODAY Show, Huffington Post, Everyday Health, Chicago Tribune, Prevention, Glamour, Women’s Health, Fitness, Travel + Leisure, Men’s Health, Woman’s Day and more.
+Gin Love Thompson, Ph.D., D. Div., is a nationally recognized psychotherapist, relationship and trauma specialist, bestselling poet, author, spoken word artist, and social justice educator.
+Dr. Gin is a highly sought after expert in her fields having been featured on The TODAY Show, Huffington Post, Everyday Health, Chicago Tribune, Prevention, Glamour, Women’s Health, Fitness, Travel + Leisure, Men’s Health, Woman’s Day and more.

 As an eminent authority on creativity and expressive arts transformational effects she has presented on their therapeutic practice internationally.
 She is the author of the poetry anthology Sunrises at Midnight released June 11, 2019, debuting on five Amazon Best Seller lists selling out during it’s first two runs.

 Foremost, Gin is a mystic at heart, her sincerest passion being her calling as a messenger of Love and the creative.
 Her work, as an amplifier of Love, is the foundation of her many pursuits.

 Dr. Love Thompson holds a Ph.D. in Counseling Psychology, a second doctorate as a Doctor of Divinity, Clinical Mental Health Counseling master’s degree in Counseling Education from the CACREP accredited University of Central Florida (UCF) with an additional certification in Marriage and Family Counseling, a master’s in Metaphysical Science, and her first bachelor’s degree in Psychology, and a second bachelor’s in religious studies.
 She is also a certified Ericksonian Hypnotherapist and certified Reiki practitioner.